kgstorm/Balboa-GS100-with-VL260-topside/README.md

 - Timing observations (from logic analyzer):
   - Clock pulses: ~16 µs ON with ~21 µs gap between pulses.
   - Data pulses: ~17.5 µs with ~20 µs gap; data is sampled on the rising edges of the clock.
-  - Each frame consists of 24 bits (4 packets of 7 bits, 7 bits, 7 bits, and 3 bits.
+  - Each frame consists of 24 bits (4 packets of 7 bits, 7 bits, 7 bits, and 3 bits)
   - Between each frame is a LOW segment of ~19ms.

 Logic analyzer screenshot: